Learner’s Permit: 2025 Definitive Guide

 Before you can apply for a driver’s license, you must first get your DMV learner’s permit.
 While some states allow adults to bypass this step, teen drivers under the age of 18 are always mandated to follow these requirements.
-This identification card will allow you to practice driving behind the wheel with a licensed driver.
+A permit allows you to practice driving behind the wheel with a licensed driver.

 What is a Learner’s Permit?